American Ninja Warrior's Matt Iseman | Louder With Crowder

 Well, yeah, exactly.

-Well, I had that happen when I was in this film, To Save a Life, and if you've ever done a fight, if you've been in, like, of course, if you were in general hospital, you've done fight sequences.
+And if you've ever done a fight, if you've been in like, of course, if you're in general hospital, you've done fight sequences.

-Did they put what they call the gator back on him?
+Did they put what they call the Gator back on him?

 Did they put that on the guy?